-The Bonds are issued under and pursuant to the Act (as hereinafter defined) and under and pursuant to the General Bond Resolution of the Bank adopted December 1, 1978, as supplemented from time to time (the "General Bond Resolution"), and a Series Resolution of the Bank dated December 4, 2014 (the "Series Resolution").
+The Bonds are issued under and pursuant to the Act (as hereinafter defined) and under and pursuant to the General Bond Resolution of the Bank adopted December 1, 1978, as supplemented from time to time (the "General Bond Resolution"), and a Series Resolution of the Bank dated April 29, 2015 (the "Series Resolution").
 The General Bond Resolution and the Series Resolution are herein sometimes collectively referred to as the "Resolutions."

-The Bonds are subject to redemption as set forth therein.
+The Bonds are not subject to redemption prior to maturity.